Hazardous Materials Identification System: Symbols

 The four bars are color-coded, using the modern color bar symbols with blue indicating the level of health hazard, red for flammability, orange for a physical hazard, and white for Personal Protection.
 The number ratings range from 0 to 4.

 Blue (Health)

 The Health section conveys the health hazards of the material.
 In the latest version of HMIS, the Health bar has two spaces, one for an asterisk and one for a numeric hazard rating.

 If present, the asterisk signifies a chronic health hazard, meaning that long-term exposure to the material could cause a health problem such as emphysema or kidney damage.
-According to NPCA, the numeric hazard assessment procedure differs from that used by NFPA.
+According to ACA, the numeric hazard assessment procedure differs from that used by NFPA.